jimmcslim/LRUCache/README.md

 ## Overview

-This is a solution to the Fone Dynamics Backend Development Coding Challenge.

 It is an implementation of a cache that implements a Least Recently Used (LRU) eviction policy.
 The policy is only enforced when the cache is updated via the `AddOrUpdate` method; i.e. there are no background threads periodically sweeping out data that hasn't been recently accessed.